Two parachutists injured at Chicago Air & Water Show

-(Reuters) - Two parachutists performing in a Chicago air show were injured on Saturday, one of them critically, the Chicago Tribune reported.
+(Reuters) - Two parachutists performing in a Chicago air show were injured in a mid-air collision on Saturday, one of them critically, a spokesperson for a U.S. army parachute team said Saturday.

+The two men, one from a Navy team and one from an Army team, were injured, said Donna Dixon, a spokesperson for the U.S. Army Golden Knights team.

+The army soldier, who was not identified, is in critical condition, she said in an email to Reuters.

-The two men were injured at about 11 a.m.
+The incident occurred at about 11 a.m.
 CT (12 a.m.
-EDT) during the Chicago Air & Water Show, the newspaper said, citing Chicago Fire Department Deputy Chief Julie Coy.
+EDT) during the Chicago Air & Water Show, the Chicago Tribune reported, citing Chicago Fire Department Deputy Chief Julie Coy.

 Heather Mendenhall told the newspaper that she saw one of the men hit a building and then fall.